Sound bars are an easy audio solution for your home theater

-Every expert agrees that sound bars deliver better sound than is available from even the best TVs, but they also agree that most sound bars are a compromise.
-Sound bars are easier to hook up than a traditional surround-sound system, and, in the right setting, many can sound excellent and even produce a reasonably expansive sound stage.
+Experts agree that sound bars deliver better sound than what is available from even the best TVs, but they also agree that even the best sound bars are a compromise.
+Sound bars are easier to hook up than a traditional surround-sound system, and, in the right setting, many can sound excellent and even produce a reasonably expansive soundstage.
 Most of the time, however, sound bars can't deliver the full surround-sound experience of more traditional solutions.
-Sound effects might be inaccurately placed, or the thunks, bangs and explosions in blockbuster movies could lack the oomph produced by a more robust surround-sound system.
+Sound effects might be inaccurately placed, or the thumps, bangs and explosions in blockbuster movies could lack the oomph produced by a more robust surround-sound system.

-Audio performance is one big concern when considering which sound bar to buy, but there are other considerations as well.
-Does it have a subwoofer or rear speakers?
+Audio performance is one big concern when shopping for the best sound bar, but there are other considerations as well.
+Does the sound bar have a subwoofer or rear speakers?
 Is it wireless?
 What types of audio inputs does the sound bar have?
-Perhaps most importantly, is the price-to-performance ratio satisfactory?
-We kept those questions in mind as we sifted through numerous professional and user reviews to identify the best sound bars available today.
+Perhaps most important, is the price-to-performance ratio satisfactory?
+We kept all of those questions in mind as we sifted through numerous professional and user sound bar reviews to identify the best choices.